xx0x/gbpxl/build-instructions/BUILD_INSTRUCTIONS.md

 &nbsp;

 Next, solder the 0805 capacitors and resistors.
-Resistors are easier, since they have their capacitance written on them.
+Resistors are easier, since they have their value written on them.
 I've manually marked 10nF and 100nF capacitors since they look almost identical and there is one piece of each.

 <img src="https://github.com/xx0x/gbpxl/raw/master/build-instructions/img/gbpxl-build-010.jpg" width="600" />